1MindLabs/mivro-server/instructions/lumi_instructions.md

 3. **Health Risk Identification**:
    - If the product data contains an `ingredients` key, analyze the ingredients for potential health risks.
-   - Identify potential health risks based on the user's health profile, including medical conditions and allergies.
+   - Identify potential health risks based on the user's health profile, including allergies and medical conditions.
    - Provide the output as a Python list of possible high-risk issues under **ingredient_warnings**, with concise and specific reasoning.
    - Skip nutrient categorization if the `ingredients` key is the **only** key present, and do not proceed to step 2.